-The Arthritis and Joint Integration Program at Ohio State University Medical Center provides comprehensive, rehabilitative care for people with arthritis, joint pain or joint replacement.
+The Arthritis and Joint Integration Program at Ohio State University Wexner Medical Center provides comprehensive, rehabilitative care for people with arthritis, joint pain or joint replacement.
 Our individualized care programs focus on pain relief, improved movement and increased strength and flexibility for the highest level of function and independence.
 The rehabilitation staff works closely with Ohio State's Department of Orthopaedics to meet the needs of patients with arthritis and joint problems.

 In certain cases, your care provider may recommend a surgical procedure such as total or partial joint replacement (removing all or part the damaged joint and replacing it with a new one) if your arthritis-related joint pain is not relieved by nonsurgical methods.

 With every person, our goal is to get you to a level of function that gives you the ability to perform at your job and the most independence in your activities outside of work and at home.

 We treat patients from young adults to the elderly with arthritis and related disorders, such as: